alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

 A chance to practice arrange, act, assert

-Later, he did it some live coding to develop the same kata, practicing "TDD as if you mean it" ([Keith Braithwaite][keith-b]'s original idea).
+Later, he did it some live coding to develop the same kata, practicing "[TDD as if you meant it][tdd-as-if-you-meant-it]" ([Keith Braithwaite][keith-b]'s original idea).
 We discovered together the "primitive obsession" and "feature envy" smells.
 We tried doing as few decisions as possible.

 ### Second exercise: Fibonacci sequence generator